Greg Louganis, four-time Olympic gold medalist, is thought to be one of the greatest divers in history.

 After coming out, Louganis became an outspoken activist for the LGBT community, as well as those living with HIV/AIDS.

-He also became a living example of the fact that, due to medical advances, people which HIV can live completely normal lives.
+He also became a living example of the fact that, due to medical advances, people which HIV could live completely normal lives.

 In fact, those who have suppressed their viral load to undetectable levels by taking daily antiretroviral medications cannot transmit the virus to anyone.

-In addition to his work as an activist, Louganis coaches young divers, and even served as the mentor for the US diving team at the London Olympics in 2012.
+In addition to his work as an activist, Louganis has coached young divers and even served as the mentor for the US diving team at the London Olympics in 2012.